Railway Shipping from Turkey: Faster Than Sea, Cheaper Than Air | DVN LOG

 DVN Logistics is committed to providing reliable and efficient shipping solutions.
 Partner with us today and benefit from our expertise in international shipping.

-Rail freight CO₂ emissions are far lower than air freight — important for European companies subject to strict environmental standards.
+More sustainable: Rail freight COโ emissions are far lower than air freight โ important for European companies subject to strict environmental standards.

 Regular and predictable: Freight train schedules are relatively fixed and known in advance, making planning easier.